 Can you spend too much on marketing?

 Assuming that a) you have a well-thought-out marketing strategy, targeted messaging, and a good website, b) you’re not going to go bankrupt doing it, d) your campaigns are optimized and efficient (stay tuned, or subscribe below, for our next post on this very subject) and c) you have the staff/production/infrastructure to handle rapid growth, then no, probably not.
-Marketing is one of those things that—again assuming you’re doing it right—the more you spend the more you get.
+Marketing is one of those things that—again assuming you’re doing it right and there aren’t other factors at play—the more you spend the more you get.
 Let me rephrase that: if you spend more, you get more customers.

 Before you go out and mortgage your house to plump a ton of cash on your marketing program, however, remember to always scale your marketing with your service and support capabilities.
 We’ve seen businesses make big investments in things like Groupon, only to be so slammed with discounted customers that their customer service and response times suffer.
 And the resulting negative reviews will haunt you forever.

 One final thought: it’s our experience that you’ll actually need to spend more than you think you will in order to get things moving on the marketing front.
 There’s always some tipping point between not-spending-enough-not-getting-customers to spending-the-right-amount-getting-good-customers.
 For us, that tipping point was about 5% of revenue.